-To remind people of the beauty that is a world with pollinators, and to help you join the cause of creating pollinator habitats, we recently released our set of Wildflower Seed Shakers.
+To remind people of the beauty that is a world with pollinators, and to help you join the cause of creating pollinator habitats, we created our Wildflower Seed Shakers.
 With a flick of the wrist, pollinator power can now be in the hands of anyone!
 Each box contains a mix of flower varieties and enough seed and vermiculite to sow 100 square feet of pollinator paradise.
 To truly convey the magic of a flower meadow, we worked with artist Cynthia Cliff to create four beautiful works of art.
 To read more about Cynthia's artistic process, read our interview with her.

 But say you have your seed shaker, you're ready to give something back to all the birds and bugs, but you're not sure how to start.
 Never fear!
 Let's go through the steps of planting a flower meadow together.